 Non-Invasive Prenatal Testing (NIPT), sometimes known as Non-Invasive Prenatal Screening (NIPS), is used to detect the presence of anomalies in chromosomes 21, 18 and 13 indicating a baby’s risk of Down, Edwards or Patau syndromes.
 It involves taking a small blood sample during pregnancy and analysing the cell-free foetal DNA.
 Advanced cell-free foetal DNA tests also exist which detect other trisomies related to first trimester miscarriage and identify microdeletions related to serious genetic disorders.

-The test is especially suitable for women with a high risk of chromosomal abnormalities following 1st trimester screening (hormone analysis and ultrasound scan), or who have had a previous Down’s syndrome pregnancy.
-This test is also recommended in the case of a twin pregnancy.
+NIPT is often recommended for women with a high risk of chromosomal abnormalities following their 1st trimester screening (hormone analysis and ultrasound scan).
+Your consultant may also recommend it if you are 35 years or older or if genetic disorders have affected your family or previous pregnancies.
+This test is also recommended in cases of multiple pregnancies.

 IVI has a worldwide reputation for innovative research and has developed and patented pioneering techniques and technologies.

 IVI is one of the largest fertility treatment providers in the world, with more than 65 clinics in 9 countries.